 As a born and raised Canadian, this is the hardest question I have ever been asked.
 The idea of “What is Christmas like in Canada” took a lot of soul-searching, internet research, and some good old fashion asking mom and dad.

 What part of my holiday routine was Canadian, Catholic, and French?
 Where did one category start and another begin?

 To which I earn a small commission, at zero cost to you!

-Before heading out and Google every Christmas book ever written by a Canadian, here is my short list of our household favorites by North American authors
+Before heading out and googling every Christmas book ever written by a Canadian, here is my shortlist of our household favorites by North American authors.

 What does Canada do for Christmas

 There are various parts to a national Christmas tradition.
 Something that the whole nation can come together and look forward to, regardless of denomination or personal belief.
 While Germans have Saint Nicholas on December 6, Christmas Markets and Gluwein, we have more modern traditions (is that a thing?) that bring us together as a Nation.

 The commercialized, North American version of Saint Nicholas, known here as Santa Claus, has been around for centuries.
 The modern version that we North Americans have come to know and love is actually a creation of the Coca-Cola Industry.
 Before 1931, he was depicted as the larger of the elves in the North Pole.

 After this, Haddon Sundblom created a character based on the works of Clement C Moore’s “Twas the night before Christmas” to be featured in their advertisements.
 Slowly over the years, this character has taken over our idea of what Santa Claus looks like, and has made his way into every Christmas carol, TV special and artistic depiction ever since.

 NORAD – North American Aerospace Defense Command – which monitors the airspace above Canada and The United States of America, ‘monitors’ Santa’s movements on Christmas Eve and display it live on the internet for all the children to see.
 They have called it the “Santa Tracker” – how clever.